jean553/mini-parser/README.md

  * token/grammar rules and definitions,
  * C-code to be copy/pasted into the final output

+#### Lex file sections

+We examine here the sections of the `test.lex` file.

+ * Before `%%`: control section, C code to be copied into the final output,
+ * After the first `%%`: tokens section, regular expressions (tokens) with their respective actions
+ * After the second `%%`: code to be copied into the final output (unlike the first section, this section does not require any `%{` and `%}` symbols).

+When parsing the input, everytime one of the regular expression is met, the associated action is executed.

 ## Working examples

 ### Basic operation